This article applies to: ✔️ .NET Core 2.x SDK and later versions

 dotnet clean - Cleans the output of a project.

 dotnet clean [<PROJECT>|<SOLUTION>] [-c|--configuration <CONFIGURATION>] [-f|--framework <FRAMEWORK>] [--interactive] [--nologo] [-o|--output <OUTPUT_DIRECTORY>] [-r|--runtime <RUNTIME_IDENTIFIER>] [-v|--verbosity <LEVEL>] dotnet clean -h|--help

 dotnet clean command cleans the output of the previous build.
 It's implemented as an MSBuild target, so the project is evaluated when the command is run.
 Only the outputs created during the build are cleaned.
 Both intermediate (obj) and final output (bin) folders are cleaned.

-The MSBuild project to clean.
-If a project file is not specified, MSBuild searches the current working directory for a file that has a file extension that ends in proj and uses that file.
+The MSBuild project or solution to clean.
+If a project or solution file is not specified, MSBuild searches the current working directory for a file that has a file extension that ends in proj or sln, and uses that file.

 Cleans the output folder of the specified runtime.
 This is used when a self-contained deployment was created.

 Sets the verbosity level of the command.
 Allowed values are

 Clean a project built using the Release configuration:

 dotnet clean --configuration Release